PX4/PX4-user_guide/en/simulation/README.md

 ## Simulator MAVLink API

-All simulators but Gazebo communicate with PX4 using the Simulator MAVLink API.
+All simulators except for Gazebo communicate with PX4 using the Simulator MAVLink API.
 This API defines a set of MAVLink messages that supply sensor data from the simulated world to PX4 and return motor and actuator values from the flight code that will be applied to the simulated vehicle.
 The image below shows the message flow.